-The performance of the Rotavirus and Adenovirus Combo Rapid Test Cassette (Feces) has been evaluated the clinical specimens collected from children and young adults in comparison with latex agglutination method.
-The results show that the Rotavirus and Adenovirus Combo Rapid Test Cassette (Feces) has high sensitivity and specificity for rotavirus and adenovirus
+The performance of the Rotavirus Rapid Test Cassette has been evaluated with 501 clinical specimens collected from children and young adults in comparison with latex agglutination method.
+The results show that the relative sensitivity of the Rotavirus Rapid Test Cassette (Feces) is 97.3% and the relative specificity is 97.1%.